This article is focused on start-line anxiety in runners, however, the explanation applies to all types of performance anxiety.

 Imagine this: you’re getting ready for your first race.
 Your heart is racing and you’re sweating as you watch everyone line up at the start line.
 Are you going to be able to face your fear and race your heart out?
 Or are you going to sit this one out and miss out on what could be a personal best?
 Many people will turn the other way, missing out on a wonderful experience.
 The same sequence of events can also come up in other areas of life from work to relationships.
-You then have a choice to make: overcome your start line anxiety, or let it control everything you do (or don’t do).
+You then have a choice to make: overcome your anxiety, or let it control everything you do (or don’t do).

 One of the most common feelings in life is that of feeling uneasy when in unknown situations.
 Indeed, one of the most common reactions to anxiety is avoidance of situations where you find yourself feeling this way.
 This avoidance is a form of self-sabotage.
 Have you ever walked away from something important because it just felt ‘too hard’?
-This is what I’m talking about.
+This is what we’re talking about.

 Although understanding the cause of your anxiety is important, the best way to overcome it is to look at how you respond to your fears.
 Sometimes the way we respond to fears can even feed fears and make them worse!
 By identifying how you respond to anxiety and working to change your counterproductive responses, you can overcome your anxiety and accomplish your goals.